-What Should I Know When I Purchase Shares Through An Intermediary?
+What Should I Know When Shares Are Held By An Intermediary?

-If shares of a Fund are held in an account maintained and serviced by your Intermediary, all recordkeeping, transaction processing and payments of distributions relating to your account will be performed by your Intermediary, and not by a Fund and its Transfer Agent.
-Since the Fund will have no record of your transactions, you should contact your Intermediary to purchase, redeem or exchange shares, to make changes in or give instructions concerning your account or to obtain information about your account.
-The transfer of shares from an account with one Intermediary to an account with another Intermediary involves special procedures and may require you to obtain historical purchase information about the shares in the account from your Intermediary.
-If your Intermediary's relationship with Goldman Sachs is terminated, and you do not transfer your account to another Intermediary, the Trust reserves the right to redeem your shares.
-The Trust will not be responsible for any loss in an investor's account or tax liability resulting from a redemption.
+If your shares of the Fund are held by an Intermediary on your behalf, all recordkeeping, transaction processing and payments of distributions relating to your account will be performed by your Intermediary, and not by the Fund and its Transfer Agent.
+Since the Fund will have no record of your transactions, you should contact your Intermediary to make changes in or give instructions concerning your account or to obtain information about your account.